PRECIOUS-Gold falls to 1-month low as dollar soars

 Meanwhile, hedge funds and money managers cut their net short position in gold by 8,136 contracts to 37,486 contracts in the week to Nov.
 6, data showed on Friday.

-In other precious metals, silver was down 0.1 percent at $14.14 per ounce, having touched its lowest since Sept.
+In other precious metals, silver was flat at $14.15 per ounce, having touched its lowest since Sept.
 18 at $14.06 in the previous session.

-Palladium fell 0.9 percent to $1,106.22 per ounce, while platinum was flat at $848.99 an ounce.
+Palladium dipped 1 percent to $1,104.97 per ounce, while platinum rose 0.5 percent at $852.80 an ounce.
 (Reporting by Sumita Layek and Eileen Soreng in Bengaluru; Editing by Jan Harvey)